mvdwetering/yamaha_ynca/README.md

 ### Presets

-Presets can be activated and stored with the integration for some inputsources that support it.
++Presets can be activated and stored with the integration for some sources that support it.
 The AM/FM or DAB radio input seems to work for all models.
-Other inputsources, which don't work on all models, are: Napster, Netradio, Pandora, PC, Rhapsody, Sirius, SiriusIR and USB.
-It seems that Presets for these inputsources work only on pre-2012 models.
-The integration will autodetect if presets are supported for the available sources.
+Other sources that may support presets on some models include: Napster, Netradio, Pandora, PC, Rhapsody, Sirius, SiriusIR, and USB.
+Presets for these sources seem to work only on pre‑2012 models.
+The integration will auto‑detect whether presets are supported for available sources.

 Presets can be selected in the mediabrowser of the mediaplayer or in automations with the `media_player.play_media` action.
 When selecting a preset, the receiver will turn on and switch input if needed.